-Each of the four major regions surveyed recorded month-over-month growth in pending home sales transactions, the poll revealed, while the Northeast was the only region to not record increases in year-over-year pending transactions.
-At a headline level, the Pending Home Sales Index, which provides a forward-looking indication of home sales based on contract signings, rose 16.6% on the previous month, and 6.3% year-over-year.
+Each of the four major regions surveyed recorded month-over-month growth in pending home sales transactions, the poll revealed (opens in new tab), while the Northeast was the only region to not record increases in year-over-year pending transactions.
+At a headline level, the Pending Home Sales Index, which provides a forward-looking indication of home sales based on contract signings, rose 16.6% on the previous month, and 6.3% year-over-year, ensuring the best truck rental for moving (opens in new tab) services have been enjoying a healthy line of customers.

 “It is quite surprising and remarkable that, in the midst of a global pandemic, contract activity for home purchases is higher compared to one year ago,” said Lawrence Yun, NAR’s chief economist.
 “Consumers are taking advantage of record-low mortgage rates resulting from the Federal Reserve’s maximum liquidity monetary policy.”